SoftwareHeritage/swhapguide/SWHAP@Paris.md

 A story is made up of different _moments_.

 Some moments can be automatically generated based on the information you filled in Wikimedia and Wikidata.
 You can already preview the automatically generated story using this URL: https://stories.softwareheritage.org/inria/Q828742.
-The Q number at the end of the URL should be the reference number of the related Wikidata item.
+The Q-number at the end of the URL should be the reference number of the related Wikidata item.

 Since automatically generated moments might not always fit the story you want to narrate, you may choose to build a custom story, mixing automated and custom moments.
 Here are the main moments we recommend using to build your story.